ascott1/ethical-web-dev/web-apps-privacy-security/04-security.md

 **ASIDE**

 The least secure part of any login system is the human using it.
-Weak and shared passwords, phishing, etc.
+Weak and shared passwords, phishing, brute force, etc.

 ---